-Facial reconstruction surgery is different from facial cosmetic surgery as it is designed to restore normal function and form to the head, face and neck in order to improve a patient’s self-esteem and appearance.
+Facial reconstruction surgery at our Scottsdale practice is different from facial cosmetic surgery as it is designed to restore normal function and form to the head, face and neck in order to improve a patient’s self-esteem and appearance.
 Reconstructive surgery is usually performed following a birth defect, trauma or injury, tumor removal, disease, or serious infection.

 Skin Cancer Treatment